leonzheng2/butterfly/README.md

 # Fast learning of fast transforms, with guarantees

 Code to reproduce experiments in "Fast learning of fast transforms, with guarantees" (Quoc-Tung Le, Léon Zheng, Elisa Riccietti, Rémi Gribonval).
+Article is available at: https://hal.archives-ouvertes.fr/hal-03438881/.
+In the interest of reproducible research, this is exactly the version of the code used to generate the figures in the article.
+A copy of the repository is also available at: <Lien dépôt HAL du code>.

 ## Getting started
 Run the following command line to install the source code: